 All Methodist College students and employees may access the Fitness Center, which is located on the college campus and available for use during campus access hours.
+Outside guests are not permitted to use the Fitness Center.
+The Fitness Center is closed when the College is closed and may have reduced hours during scheduled breaks.

 The Recreation Center is located across the hall from the Fitness Center and features games and activities for student use.